motaz/share-files/README.md

 # share-files
-uploading and sharing files in Linux servers
+Uploading and sharing files in Linux servers, it uses Redis or Valkey to store files
 <img src="files-share.png">